3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

 say that these features aren't yet available in the stable release, so they are prune to change or extended.

+The current article is just a sneak peak of the upcoming talk _Demystifying Logical Replication on PostgreSQL_ at [Percona Live Santa Clara 2017][4].
+Get your tickets!

 ## Logical Replication

 The current logical replication mechanism is a row based decoding, which defers on